 19 That finally, international custom may not compensate the absence of the incriminating text by categorising the acts reported by the injured party as crimes against humanity;

 None of the three efforts to thwart the French reading of the legality principle was successful.
 The Court of Cassation harboured a restrictive interpretation of conventional international law (Statute of the IMT), denying its applicability to the French-Algerian conflict.
 It stressed the prohibition of retroactive application as a natural and logic corollary of the legality principle.
-And finally the court held that customary international law could not palliate the lack of explicit domestic provisions, making it abundantly clear that customary international law as such could never serve as an adequate legal basis for prosecution and conviction within the French legal order.
+And finally, the court held that customary international law could not palliate the lack of explicit domestic provisions, making it abundantly clear that customary international law as such could never serve as an adequate legal basis for prosecution and conviction within the French legal order.

 Bouterse (Desire), Re, Judgment on Appeal, Decision No LJN: AB1471, Case No HR 00749/01 CW 2323, NJ 2002, 559, ILDC 80 (NL 2001), 18th September 2001, Netherlands; Supreme Court [HR]

 Protracted proceedings preceded the landmark decision of the Dutch Supreme Court on the question whether Surinam’s former commander-in-chief Desi Bouterse could be prosecuted on the charge of having been involved in the 1982 December killings of fifteen prominent young Surinamese men who had criticized Bouterse’s government.
-In the judgement the legal issues of direct application of international law, nullum crimen and universal jurisdiction were strongly intertwined.
+In the judgement the legal issues of direct application of international law, nullum crimen, and universal jurisdiction were strongly intertwined.
 In this part, the former aspects will be addressed.

 4.5.
 The findings at 4.4 above mean that the unreserved prohibition of Article 16 of the Constitution and Article 1, paragraph 1, of the Criminal Code (incorporating the legality principle.
 HvdW), as referred to at 4.3 above, should not be applicable in cases where this would be incompatible with provisions of treaties or decisions of international organisations binding on all persons.
 However, neither the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment nor any other treaties or decisions of an international organisation applicable here contains a provision entailing an obligation to treat acts as referred to in the Torture Convention Implementation Act as punishable with retroactive effect.